0

 Wildfire Restrictions, Defensible Space & Webinars

-The current fire level is set to VERY HIGH.
+The current fire level is set to EXTREME

 What does the fire danger mean?